mdn/content/files/en-us/learn_web_development/getting_started/environment_setup/code_editors/index.md

 {{PreviousMenuNext("Learn_web_development/Getting_started/Environment_setup/Browsing_the_web", "Learn_web_development/Getting_started/Environment_setup/Dealing_with_files", "Learn_web_development/Getting_started/Environment_setup")}}

+> [!NOTE]
+> The content in this article is currently incomplete, sorry about that!
+We are working hard to improve the MDN Learn Web Development section, and will have this article finished soon.

 Previously, we told you to install a code editor, as you'll need one to work through this pathway.
 In this article we look at code editors in more detail, giving you an idea of what they can do for you.

-> [!NOTE]
-> In this article, we are assuming that you have [Visual Studio Code](https://code.visualstudio.com/) installed.
-If you don't have a code editor installed, install Visual Studio Code now.
-If you want to use another code editor, that's fine.
-It won't work exactly the same way as Visual Studio Code, but many of the core features will probably be similar.

 <table>
   <tbody>